 Key Takeaways

-- While combining berberine and losartan can provide improved management of conditions like senile diabetic nephropathy, risks include excessively low blood pressure and potential adverse effects on the kidney and liver.
+- While combining berberine and losartan may help manage conditions like senile diabetic nephropathy, risks include excessively low blood pressure and potential adverse effects on the kidney and liver.

 - Patients should consult their healthcare providers before combining berberine with losartan to ensure safe and effective treatment.